Eznix/astroids/README.md

 # astroids

 EXTENDING THE PROJECT
-You've done all the required steps, but if you'd like to make the project your own, here are some ideas:

-Add a scoring system
+# Add a scoring system

 Implement multiple lives and respawning